CMSgov/bcda-static-site/_pages/access-claims-data.md

 ### Check API status

-You can retrieve metadata to view what release or FHIR version of the API is currently active and check on the current status.
-A bearer token, and therefore a response header, is not required for this request.
+Retrieve metadata to view the current status and release or FHIR version of the API.
+A bearer token, and therefore a response header, is not required.

 #### Request to check API status